Honey Bees Have Hairy Eyes

 What did they find?

-Firstly, the scientists showed that honey bees seem to have a pre-programmed method of cleaning, which doesn’t vary from bee to bee and is not dependent on how dirty the bees are, nor on how much pollen is covering them.
+• Firstly, they found that honey bees seem to have a pre-programmed method of cleaning, which doesn’t vary from bee to bee, and is not dependent on how dirty the bees are, nor on how much pollen is covering them.
 The bees always swipe their eyes in the same way, using their forelegs to swipe across the eyes and antennae.

 Reference: